allthingslinux/irc.atl.chat/docs/MODULES.md

 # UnrealIRCd Modules

-This guide covers the module system in UnrealIRCd, including core modules, third-party modules, and custom module development for IRC.atl.chat.
+This guide covers the module system in UnrealIRCd for IRC.atl.chat, focusing on third-party module management and configuration.

 ## Overview